AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 - The Broken list report is incorrectly including external links, valid `keyrefs` and keywords that are properly resolved within scope of current map.
 (GUIDES-27774)

+## Known issues

+Adobe has identified the following known issues for the 2025.11.0 release: